Mbed-TLS/mbedtls/README.md

     find . -iname '*cmake*' -not -name CMakeLists.txt -exec rm -rf {} +

-You can not make the desired change:
+You can now make the desired change:

     CC=your_cc cmake .
     make